-There are a couple of legit spyware programs too.
-If you allow it to, Google's Desktop can send info on what you've been searching back to Google, and Alexa's toolbar can do the same.
-In both cases these firms want to monitor your computer to help develop their products with data about people's searching habits.
+There are a couple of legit spyware programs.
+Google's Desktop can send info on what you've been searching back to Google, and Alexa's toolbar can do the same.
+In both cases these firms want to monitor your computer to help develop their products with data about searching habits.

 Whether you allow this depends on how you want the information to be used.
 It's mostly harmless but does mean someone, somewhere has access to your searching habits.

 - Be careful when downloading

 The usual way for ad/spyware programs to get on your computer is by attaching themselves to other things you download.
 So make sure you check the veracity of download sources before getting files.

 Delete programs you don't use